When the sled prosthesis fails: Everything about switching to a total knee replacement

 A revision from unicompartmental knee arthroplasty to total knee arthroplasty is a complex procedure, which, however, is safely feasible thanks to modern surgical methods and experienced surgeons.
 Some challenges are:

-• Removal of the old prosthesis: Gentle removal of the sled prosthesis without further damage to the bone is crucial.
+• Removal of the old prosthesis: The careful extraction of the sliding prosthesis without further damage to the bone is crucial.

-• Reconstruction of anatomy: The surgeon must ensure that the new total knee replacement is precisely positioned and the natural joint geometry is restored as well as possible.
+• Reconstruction of the anatomy: The surgeon must ensure that the new knee TKA fits precisely and that the natural joint geometry is restored as well as possible.

-• Soft tissue damage: The surgery potentially involves greater soft tissue stress, especially if ligaments or structures are weakened by the previous intervention.
+• Injury of soft tissues: The operation potentially involves a greater soft-tissue load, especially if ligaments or structures have been weakened by the previous procedure.

-• Precision of Implantation: Malpositions must be strictly avoided as they can lead to premature wear or new complaints.
+• Precision of implantation: Misalignments must be strictly avoided, as they could lead to premature wear or new complaints.

 Modern surgical techniques for replacing a unicompartmental knee prosthesis with a total knee endoprosthesis (Knie-TEP)